Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Results and Discussion

-We now turn our attention to partially unbound ligand.
+We now turn our attention to partially unbound ligand, Figure \ref{unbound_fig}.
 From a geometrical perspective, the ligand in trapped radical form is challenging.
-What is known so far about it has been deduced from 5'C and methionine hyperfine tensors.
-Here we deduced such inferred geometry, we only perform a constrained optimization of the sulfur and hydrogen atoms that were too close to 5'C. In previous work, we used a two-iron modeled coupled to a methyl radical to illustrate the activation of the nominally silent cluster by the radical.
+What is known so far about this system has been deduced from 5'C and methionine hyperfine tensors, giving a distance between 5'C position and unique iron of 2.9 \AA.
+Here we employ such inferred geometry, except we only perform a constrained optimization of the sulfur and hydrogen atoms that were too close to 5'C (these positions are not resolved from experiment).
+In previous work, we used a two-iron modeled coupled to a methyl radical to illustrate the activation of the nominally silent cluster by the radical.
 Now, based on Eq.
 15, we compute the isotropic HFCCs of the four iron atoms of the system.
 First, we determine the exchange coupling constants, $j$, $k$, and $J$.
-This procedure gives that the ratio $k/j$ is 0.053, which lies in the regime of PT.
+This procedure gives the ratio $k/j$ is 0.053, which lies in the regime of PT.

-In Table 3 we show the computed values for the possible spin flip configurations of the system $\alpha'$ refers to the $z$-spin of the ligand being positive.
+In Table \ref{Fe_couplings} we show the computed values for the possible spin flip configurations of the system $\alpha'$ refers to the $z$-spin of the organic radical being positive.
 In this case, the configuration $\alpha'\alpha\beta\alpha\beta$ has the lowest energy.
 Employing these values and the high-spin energy, we obtain $k=3.6~\mr{meV}$, $j=55~\mr{meV}$, and $J=21~\mr{meV}$.
 These lead us to find that the ${}^{57}$Fe couplings are in the range of 6 to 9 MHz in magnitude.
 These are in close agreement with experimental values that were found to be 5, 7, and 12 MHz.
 Our calculations, as well as experiment, suggest that two iron atoms have overlapping HFCCs.

 The experimental diagonalized hyperfine tensor of the 5'C position is [10, 10, 230] MHz, whereas BP86 gives [30, 36, 219] MHz.
 Therefore, it can be inferred that BP86 tends to overestimate the spin density and couplings at this position over the experiment, which also explains why the isotropic values for the $\Omega$ intermediate are above the experimental value by a few MHz.